elunna/nerfhack-changelog/README.md

 * xorns have flanking
 * yellow and black light explosions are directionless (xnh)
 * yellow molds puff out stunning spores when hit

+* wood nymphs are slightly slower than average, lower difficulty (xnh)
+* water nymphs are slightly higher level and difficulty (xnh)
+* mountain nymphs are higher level, faster, and higher difficulty (xnh)
+* hill giants are lower level and difficulty (xnh)
+* stone giants are slightly stronger and can wrest boulders out of the ground (xnh)
+* fire giants get an active fire attack (xnh)
+* frost giants get an active frost attack (xnh)
+* storm giants get an active ranged lightning attack (xnh)

 ### Delayed stoning for all footrice effects
 * This was ported from EvilHack with extensions.